Chapter 9: Thunderstorm

 “Bwana, I have told you that the Crocodile has powerful Muti.
 He makes it himsellf.
 It is attracting attention from distant places.
 That is why the Hyena is here.
 He flies here when the moon is full to get it.
 You are a m”zungu who understands these matters of Muti.
 You know where the most powerful Muti comes from. “

 “Bwana, you are here to stop the poaching of animals.
 Everyone knows that It is the money of China and Asia that is behind the demand for our elephant tusks and rhino horns.”

-Taking a hand towel she used it to grasp the hot handle of the kettle as she lifted it off the fire and poured the water into the cups.
+Using a hand towel she grasp the hot handle of the kettle as she lifted it off the fire and poured the water into the cups.
 Then she added the sugar and splash of milk.
 She knew how I liked my tea, and handed me the mug.

 “It is the same in Africa.
-Independence has given us a middle class with money.
-But here they buy a different sort of muti.
-Here they want different animal parts for the muti, but they also want parts of the human animal.
-A few months ago here, in Lusaka, a Mwenya was court with a freezer full of human parts.
-As you know the body parts of the albino are the most saught after.
-The word in the villages is that the Hyena wants the medicine from these Mwaabi.
-This has made most of them leave, or they are in hiding.”
+Independence has given us people with money.
+Here they buy a different muti.
+They want different animal parts for the muti.
+But they also want human parts.
+A few months ago here, in Lusaka, a man was court with a freezer full of body parts.
+As you know the bits of the albino are the most saught after.
+The word in the villages is that the Hyena wants the medicine from these Mwabi.
+Most of them have left, or they are in hiding.”

 She sat back down on the chair and looked across at me.

 “You thwarted that Crocodile with Eddie.
 But they say the crocodile is still hungry,.
 He was back here last night.
 You need to remember that you have a white skin.
 So be careful that the crocodile does not mistake your whiteness for that of a mwabi.”

 She leaned back and sipped her tea as she allowed her words to sink in.